daniel-koertvelyessy/testware/firstSteps.md

 Within the regulation you may specify requirements.
 Following the example the DIN VDE 0701-0702 differentiate between protection class I, II and III.
 Each protection class can be represented as a requirement.
 The requirement is basically a collection of test steps.

 The requirement can store:
+- the related regulation
+- the requirement type
+- a label which is required
+- a name

-- type, a required label, a name, the interval, value and time-frame (years, months etc.) within the test steps of the requirement have to be executed, as well as a description.
+- the interval value and time-frame (years, months etc.) within the test steps of the requirement have to be executed
+- a description

 ### Test steps
  A test step is a dedicated procedure to measure / verify a specific task.
 I require a label, a name and a description as required fields to specify the task of the test step.